 A conflict of interest exists when a person's private interest interferes in any way with the interests of the Workforce Alliance.
-A conflict may arise when an employee takes actions or has interests that may make it difficult to perform his or her work objectively and effectively.
-Conflicts of interest may also arise when an employee, or members of his or her family, receives improper personal benefits as a result of his or her position.
+A conflict may arise when an employee takes actions or has interests that may make it difficult to perform their work objectively and effectively.
+Conflicts of interest may also arise when an employee, or members of their family, receives improper personal benefits as a result of the employee's position.
 Conflicts of interest may not always be clear-cut: if there is a question consult with a supervisor or manager or, if circumstances warrant, the Vice President/Chief Operating Officer.
-Any employee who becomes aware of a conflict or potential conflict should bring it to the attention of a supervisor, manager or other appropriate personnel.
+Any employee who becomes aware of a conflict or potential conflict should bring it to the attention of supervisor, manager or other appropriate personnel.
+Employees should notify their supervisor of their membership on any Boards or other high-level involvement or employment in community organizations that might have business with the Workforce Alliance.

 Staff members should avoid all conflict of interest, both actual and perceived.
 Staff involved in the procurement process are prohibited from accepting gifts, favors or anything of monetary value from existing or potential contractors or parties to sub-agreements.
 Every reasonable course of action shall be taken in order to maintain the integrity of the expenditure of public funds and to avoid any favoritism or questionable conduct.
 Any situation suggesting a decision was influenced by prejudice, bias, special interest or personal gain shall be avoided.
-Before being awarded a contract a person may be required to ensure, in writing, such person has not been retained in violation of the ethical standards.
+Before being awarded a contract, a person may be required to ensure in writing such person has not been retained in violation of the ethical standards.
 Failure to do so constitutes a breach of ethical standards.